meerzafarnoohani/KISS_FFT/README.md

 | 1024     | ~24 KB       |
 | 2048     | ~48 KB       |

-ESP32 has ~320 KB of RAM — 1024 is a comfortable default.
+ESP32 has ~320 KB of RAM.
+1024 is a comfortable default.
 For AVR (Uno/Nano) use 64 or 128 max due to the 2 KB RAM limit.

 ---